 Bankruptcy is a legal process that provides protection to people who are unable to repay their debts or reach a suitable arrangement with their creditors.
-There are a variety of situations which could ultimately lead to bankruptcy.
+There are a variety of situations that could ultimately lead to bankruptcy.

 Where an individual is unable to pay all their debts or where they receive letters of demand, writs and/or bankruptcy notices from creditors, debt collectors or solicitors, bankruptcy proceedings may be brought against them.
 This is also the case where an individual’s personal guarantees provided for company debts are called up.

 An individual may also choose to make themselves bankrupt if they are:

 A creditor may also apply to the court to make an individual bankrupt if they can prove that the individual has at least $10,000 in debt and that a bankruptcy notice has expired.
 Bankruptcy may also occur where a creditor is experiencing non-payment of a debt, dishonoured payments or where extended trading terms are not met by the individual.
 This is also true where a creditor has sufficient reason to believe that the debtor is disposing or transferring property prior to their bankruptcy.